CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

    ![In the Welcome to Azure Cloud Shell window, PowerShell is highlighted.](media/1.63.png "Azure Cloud Shell")

-1. In the You have no storage mounted, Click on  **Show advanced settings**.
+1. In the You have no storage mounted, click on **Show advanced settings**.

    ![](media/sad2.jpg "Azure Cloud Shell")